Relationalism: Relationalism (theory of space and time)

 In discussions about space and time, the name relationalism (or relationism) refers to Leibniz's relationist notion of space and time as against Newton's substantivalist views.
 According to Newton’s substantivalism, space and time are entities in their own right, existing independently of things.
 Leibniz's relationism, on the other hand, describes space and time as systems of relations that exist between objects.

 More generally, in physics and philosophy, a relational theory is a framework to understand reality or a physical system in such a way that the positions and other properties of objects are only meaningful relative to other objects.
 In a relational spacetime theory, space does not exist unless there are objects in it; nor does time exist without events.
 The relational view proposes that space is contained in objects and that an object represents within itself relationships to other objects.
 Space can be defined through the relations among the objects that it contains considering their variations through time.
 This is an alternative to an absolute theory, in which the space exists independently of any objects that can be immersed in it.

 The relational point of view was advocated in physics by Gottfried Wilhelm Leibniz and Ernst Mach (in his Mach's principle).
 It was rejected by Isaac Newton in his successful description of classical physics.
 Although Albert Einstein was impressed by Mach's principle, he did not fully incorporate it into his general theory of relativity.
 Several attempts have been made to formulate a full Machian theory, but most physicists think that none have so far succeeded.
 For example, see Brans–Dicke theory.

 Relational quantum mechanics and a relational approach to quantum physics have been independently developed, in analogy with Einstein's special relativity of space and time.
-Relationist physicists such as John Baez and Carlo Rovelli have criticised the leading unified theory of gravity and quantum mechanics, string theory, as retaining absolute space.
+Relationist physicists such as John Baez and Carlo Rovelli have criticised the leading unified theory of gravity and quantum mechanics, string theory, for retaining absolute space.
 Some prefer a developing theory of gravity, loop quantum gravity, for its 'backgroundlessness'.